markwise/cel/README.md

 The classes `split` and `cel` are the only required classes in the cel library.
 Cel is added to columns and split is added to the columns' parent, which floats cel elements left and self clears them.

 Split by itself creates a generic float box that can be used with helper classes to further refine a layout.
-Although not recommended, you can also work outside the cel architecture and define your own column widths, gap sizes, etc. In doing this, helper classes may not work as expected.
+Although not recommended, you can also work outside cel's architecture and define your own column widths, gap sizes, etc. In doing this, helper classes may not work as expected.

 To create a split element add the class `cel` to columns and the class `split` to the columns' parent.